SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-dtm-version-moved-under-platform-info-section.md

 ticket: CTM-741
 version: 1019.0.0
 ---
-User can now find a label "DTM" along with the version in the user profile under the 'platform info section.
+Users can now find the label "DTM" along with the version in the user profile under the platform info section.